 Pressure treated boards like pine are also employed for furniture, decking and pool enclosures.
 This universal material is generally less costly and can be found aplenty at a local lumberyard.

 In the bathroom, a dark wood floor adds sophistication.
 Water resistant wood based laminate flooring is something that is fast catching up with homeowners.

 Other water resistant wood types worthy of mention are Ipe, California redwood & bald cypress.
 Ipe is a widely used beautiful wood sourced from the tropical Trumpet Tree.
 Ipe is an extremely dense wood and over time it weathers beautifully to a light silver-gray; it has many variants certified by the Forest Stewardship Council (FSC).
-It is advisable to opt for lumber certified as sustainable by the FSC; such certified wood is clearly labeled with the FSC certification logo.
+Experts advise opting for lumber certified as sustainable by the FSC; such certified wood is clearly labeled with the FSC certification logo.

 Hard woods are best suited to the terrace floors, but they require a wax/ oil seal to be protected from inclement weather conditions.
 Pine is also widely employed for terrace floors.
 Pressure or heat treated pine wood boasts of high quality standards especially in terms of high resistance.
 There is also Oak, a very solid kind of wood, that needs to be treated every 5 to 10 years in order to maintain the tint.
 Bangkirai is another kind of highly water resistant wood commonly used for terraces; it is durable but needs treating yearly.